Echuca and Murray-Darling Trade, Victoria

 After Echuca, the trip heads to the historic towns of Chiltern and Beechworth, stopping for a wine tour of the All Saints Winery on the way.
 The tour then heads to Benalla, home to an important regional art gallery with fascinating exhibitions, and Yarra Glen, in the Yarra Valley.
 Finally, our tour of regional Victoria ends in Melbourne.

-Every Odyssey Traveller private tour is designed for mature and senior travellers, who want an authentic experience of their destinations.
+Every Odyssey Traveller small group private tour is designed for mature and senior travellers, who want an authentic experience of their destinations for a maximum of 12 people.
 We are lead by a tour operator/tour guide, chosen for their expert knowledge of history and culture, and are joined by expert local guides, and provide detailed information and context before the tour.
 We move in small groups, and have built a strong community of like-minded people, passionate about travel.

 The tour price includes 15 nights accommodation, entrance feeds for attractions, and several meals, ranging from lunch to dinner to morning tea.